thebirdwashere/BirdBox/README.md

 **Configuration**

-To set up your bot, create a ".env" file in the root directory and format it like this:
+To set up your bot, create a `.env` file in the root directory and format it like this:
 ```env
 BOT_TOKEN=yourtokenhere
 BOT_ID=youridhere